SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 The question then arises, can the position be plotted when using the Mechanical Translational Domain based on the Velocity Across variable?
 Yes, we can!
 There are 2 solutions:

  1. the `Mass` component will add the position variable when the `s_0` parameter is used to set an initial position.
-Otherwise the position is not tracked by the component.
+Otherwise, the component does not track the position.

 ```julia
 @named body = TV.Mass(m = 1, v_0 = 1, s_0 = 0)